- Joined

 (b) Deputy Secretary of the Department of State.

 b.
-Department of Justice (DoJ):
+Department of Homeland Security (DHS)

 (b) Administration of a Federal impound and providing security to government officials and events.

-(d) Maintaining criminal records
+(c) Maintaining criminal records

-(e) Providing criminal records upon request (the requesting individual must be party to the record requested) within 7 days.
+(d) Providing criminal records upon request (the requesting individual must be party to the record requested) within 7 days.

 (2) The Department is considered an 'emergency services' provider.